 COPD can’t be cured, but it can be managed.
-Lots of things can be done to treat symptoms and improve quality of life — so COPD doesn’t keep you or your loved one from enjoying your favorite activities.
+There is a lot that can be done to treat symptoms and improve quality of life—so that COPD doesn’t keep you or your loved one from enjoying your favorite activities.

-Take medicines as directed by your doctor — Bronchodilators are usually taken by inhaler and make breathing easier by relaxing muscles in airways; inhaled steroids help reduce inflammation during COPD “flare-ups”; as COPD progresses, the oxygen level in the blood may drop and oxygen therapy may be needed to make sure there is enough in the blood to keep muscles and tissues working their best.
+- Take medicines as directed by your doctor: Bronchodilators are usually taken by inhaler and make breathing easier by relaxing muscles in airways, and inhaled steroids help reduce inflammation during COPD “flare-ups.”
+As COPD progresses, the oxygen level in the blood may drop.
+Oxygen therapy may then be needed to make sure there is enough in the blood to keep muscles and tissues working their best.

 Pulmonary rehabilitation, available in the outpatient setting, can help manage COPD-related symptoms.
 It combines education, exercise and support to help you or your loved one suffering from COPD lead a more active life, reduce “flare-ups,” improve quality of life and stay out of the doctor’s office or hospital.

-To find out if you or your loved one might benefit from pulmonary rehab, take the assessment at Humana.com and talk to your doctor.
+To find out if you or your loved one might benefit from pulmonary rehab, , opens new window and talk to your doctor.